moznion/dart-grec-minimal/README.md

 ## Description

-A minimal parser/generator of recurrence rule for Google Calendar.
+grec_minimal is a simple parser/generator of recurrence rule for Google Calendar.

 This library provides two funnctions: